-So, you’re doing Dry January – congratulations!
-I’ve collated a DRY JANUARY TOOLKIT TO SUPPORT YOU THROUGH THE MONTH.
-Enjoy!
+So, you're doing Dry January - congratulations!
+I've collated a some tips and tricks TO SUPPORT YOU THROUGH THE MONTH.
+Enjoy.

 You've taken the first step and committed to doing Dry January, awesome work!

-I did the same thing last year.
+I did the same thing a couple of years ago.
 After the month ended, I drank small amounts on and off until April 2020.
 Then, realising how great I felt without alcohol, decided to stick at it for the long term.
-I haven’t had a drink since.
+I haven't had a drink since.

 Maybe you just want a quick month to detox.
-It’s been a big year and many of us have used alcohol for comfort.
-In fact here in Australia, we spent an extra $2billion on alcohol than what was forecast.
+It's been a big couple of years and many of us have used alcohol for comfort.
+In fact here in Australia in 2020, we spent an extra $2billion more on alcohol than what was forecast, then this year that number increased again.
 I read similar reports in multiple other countries.
-So if you feel like you consumed a little too much this year, you’re certainly not alone.
+So if you feel like you consumed a little too much this year, you're certainly not alone.

-Whatever your situation, below are some tips that I found helped me throughout Dry January last year.
+Whatever your situation, below are some tips that I found helped me throughout Dry January in 2020.

 HAVE Alcohol Free Alternatives PREPARED